ashleydavis/personal-web-page/index.md

 You can [find Data-Forge on Github](https://github.com/data-forge/data-forge-ts) or take a look at [the official Data-Forge landing page](http://www.data-forge-js.com/).

 I'm also building a Notebook-style product for data analysis, transformation and visualization in JavaScript (kind of like an IDE for working with data in JavaScript).
 It's called [Data-Forge Notebook](http://data-forge-notebook.com/) and the early access program is now open.
-I have a demo video online, [please take a look](https://www.youtube.com/watch?v=ibIyveCtgrA).
+I have a product video online, [please take a look](https://youtu.be/nRRl-97qVQw).

 # Other open-source

 I have plenty of other open source code on my [personal Github account](https://github.com/ashleydavis).
 Please have a browse.
 If something looks interesting, but isn't well documented, please reach out and let me know about it!

-I also did a lot of open-source work while at Real Serious Games, you'll find some very useful code for work with Unity and Node.js on the [Real Serious Games Github account](https://github.com/real-serious-games).
+I also did a lot of open-source work while at Real Serious Games, you'll find some very useful code for working with Unity and Node.js on the [Real Serious Games Github account](https://github.com/real-serious-games).

 # Market Wizard